Trump's World Pulses With Promising News

 The media world that revolves around President Trump is a world of promising news, which is to say news that is mostly about promises.

-The stories that dominate front pages and lead newscasts are typically about things that might happen, or could happen.
+The stories that dominate front pages and lead newscasts are typically about things that might happen or could happen.
 And sometimes, these things actually do happen.

 Many of these promises are the president's own.
 On Friday, indubitably good news about 4.1 percent economic growth in the second quarter led the president to promise even better days ahead: